 It had taken one home, forced around 3000 from others across a handful of valleys and in the Waimea Plains settlement of Wakefield, and was the focus of thousands of hours of collective toil by 150 firefighters from the far north to the deep south, the pilots of 23 helicopters, and countless others both paid and not.

 All the while Civil Defence controller Roger Ball and Fire and Emergency incident controller John Sutton came out twice a day to update the public of the endless graft to gain the upper hand on fires that scorched earth within 2km of Wakefield, population 3000, and within metres of some more rural homes.

 And as they again told Wakefield residents that it just wasn't yet safe to go home, the community did its best to step up with free accommodation, donated food in bellies and, when needed, arms around shoulders.

+But then, yesterday.
 The expected high winds of the day before hadn't eventuated, firefighters had had two really good days and yes, you can go home, Sutton, via media, told the 860 Wakefield households displaced by the forest fires.
 Around 400 in valley areas face a longer wait.

 "I've got the feeling that we're starting to turn the corner," he said, although he quickly added firefighters would likely still be putting out the blaze in March and the bone-dry Tasman district's fire risk remained so high forestry harvesting and the use of farm machinery are still banned.